P ≠ NP Proof

 Where T is an arbitrary deterministic program.
 Hence, if Q

-can, without reducing or simulating the running of S
+can, without simulating the running of S for

 property: T(w) != Q(w), since otherwise then Q

-cannot answer anything in polynomial time, because whatever it answers will be
+cannot answer anything within polynomial time, because whatever it answers will

-incorrect, by diagonalization that holds in this case (S returns 0
+be incorrect, by diagonalization that holds in this case, in line 04 (S

 See that there is only one input of this form for each n.
 Thus, if T(w) returns “Yes”, then w is not in XG-SAT, and